 It is frightening enough to have one son in uniform – John and Marie had eight of them, five of whom were far across the ocean!

-John knew very well what combat conditions were like, and the loving parents had already suffered the loss of two sons.
+John knew very well what combat conditions were like, and the loving parents had already suffered the loss of two sons in childhood.
 Their anxiety must have been tremendous.

 Yet Doreen remembers that their strong faith was a comfort.
 Her parents were devoted members of St. Vital’s Roman Catholic Church in Battleford all their lives.